oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of linking transform steps](images/image27_transform_link.png)

-8. Now let's edit the properties of the aggregate transform.
-Click on the aggregate transform and then click on the attribute icon on the right-side properties panel.
+8. Now let's edit the properties of the Aggregate transform.
+Click on the Aggregate transform and then click on the attribute icon on the right-side properties panel.
 You should also expand the properties panel by clicking on the extreme right corner icon.

-    Use this process to edit properties for the transform component for the remaining lab.

     ![screenshot of aggregate attributes](images/image28_agg_attr.png)